hathibelagal-dev/instantpolyglot/docs/eng/Korean.md

 ### Stress and intonation

-Korean doesn't have lexical stress like English.
+Korean doesn’t have lexical stress like English.
 Instead, it uses pitch accent, where the pitch of certain syllables is higher than others.
 The general pattern is a rise in pitch on the second syllable of a word, but this can vary depending on the specific word and context.

 ## Morphology